Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: A mini-review of the PMC scale-setting approaches

 After fixing the magnitude of $a_s(Q_i)$, we achieve a conformal series

 The PMC scale for the highest-order term, e.g. $Q_4$ for the present case, is unfixed, since there is no $\{\beta_i\}$-terms to determine its magnitude.
 This makes the last perturbative term unfixed, and causes the \textit{second kind of residual scale dependence}.
 The PMCm usually matches $Q_4$ to the latest determined scale $Q_{3}$, which ensures the scheme independence of the prediction due to the commensurate scale relations among the predictions using different renormalization schemes~\cite{Brodsky:1994eh, Huang:2020gic}.
+Practically, other choices of setting $Q_4$ as a combination of various determined scales $Q_i$, such as $2 Q_3$, $(1/2) Q_3$, $(Q_1 +Q_2 +Q_3)/3$, and etc., are equally valid and will be explored in section III.

 The pQCD series (\ref{PMCmseries}) is renormalization scheme-and-scale independent, and it becomes convergent due to the elimination of divergent renormalon terms.
 Thus a precise pQCD prediction can be achieved by applying the PMCm.
-Residual scale dependences arise due to perturbative nature of either the pQCD approximant or the PMC scale, which are distinct from the conventional arbitrary scale dependence.
+Residual scale dependence arise due to perturbative nature of either the pQCD approximant or the PMC scale, which are distinct from the conventional arbitrary scale dependence.
 In practice, we have found that those two residual scale dependence are quite small even at low orders.
 This is due to the generally faster pQCD convergence after applying the PMCm~\footnote{There are cases which accidently have large cancellations among the conformal and non-conformal coefficients for a specific choice of scale under conventional scale-setting approach, and the elimination of the renormalon terms alone may lead to a even weaker convergence than conventional series.
 This however does not mean that conventional series is better than the PMC one; since the PMC series is scale-invariant and represents the intrinsic nature of the pQCD series, while the conventional series is largely scale dependent and the large cancellation for a specific scale shall usually disappear by choosing another scale.}.
 Some examples can be found in Ref.\cite{Wu:2015rga}.